zacksiri/zacksiri/README.md

 I've solved many kind of problems.
 I'm usually a part of the beginning of a company.
 I'm used to building things with very minimal resources all the way from MVP to making things scale to hundreds of thousands of users.

-I've built APIs, front-ends, back-ends, platforms, worked a lot with databases writing complex queries that improve the lives of people that use my products.
+I've built APIs, front-ends, back-ends, platforms, infrastructures, worked a lot with databases writing complex queries that improve the lives of people that use my products.

-## My Skills:
+## My Skills

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,rails,ruby,elixir,react,astro,postgres)](https://skillicons.dev)

+## My Blog

+You can check out [my blog](https://www.zacksiri.com), to read more about my publications and thoughts.

 <!--
 **zacksiri/zacksiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.